Generating Views for a College TV Show on PBS

 Ahead of the premiere in September 2022, we secured 9 media placements, far surpassing our objective by 200%.
-As we continued follow up with media, we also secured two additional earned media placements after the season three premiere, bringing us to a total of 11 placements about the program’s third season.
+As we continued to follow up with media, we also secured two additional earned media placements after the season three premiere, bringing us to a total of 11 placements about the program’s third season.
 Collaborating with the show’s host, we also developed an op-ed about the importance of visibility for neurodivergent people, which ran in the Orlando Sentinel.
 Now halfway through its third season, “A World of Difference” ranks among the top five programs streamed locally on WUCF-TV.
-With this positive reception and continued growth in viewership (which increased by 50% from September to November alone) the program is well-positioned for renewal on the PBS member station.
+As a result of the positive reception and continued growth in viewership (which increased by 50% from September to November alone), the program was renewed for a fourth season on the PBS member station.

 Curley & Pynn and Beacon College were also recognized for their efforts by two industry associations, earning an Award of Commendation at the Public Relations Society of America’s Radiance Awards and a Judges’ Award and Award of Distinction at the Florida Public Relations Association’s Golden Image Awards competition.